-Looks like the Spanish government and the royal family don’t want to waste any time when it comes to the coronation of King Felipe VI after the surprise abdication of his father, King Juan Carlos, on Monday.
+Looks like the Spanish government and the royal family do not want to waste any time when it comes to the coronation of King Felipe VI after the surprise abdication of his father, King Juan Carlos, on Monday.

-That’s why King Juan Carlos will officially abdicate on June 18th, 2014 and his son will be proclaimed king in front of the Spanish Parliament on the same day.
+That is why King Juan Carlos will officially abdicate on June 18th, 2014 and his son will be proclaimed king in front of the Spanish Parliament minutes afterwards on the same day.

 An official coronation ceremony will then take place either later in the month or in early July.
 The coronation ceremony will, of course, be shown live on Spanish TV.